RESCUE ADVICE

-Living with Magpies
+Living With Magpies

 Magpies are protected in Australia.
 This means it is illegal to harm or kill them.
 Doing so carries a maximum penalty of six months’ imprisonment or a $5000 fine.
 Remember, they are protecting their eggs and chicks and these attacks are the only way they know how.